mrlordkaj/i2cdevlib-pi/README.md

 My effort is wrap whole of Jeff Rowberg's `i2cdevlib` from Arduino to run on RaspberryPi without (or minimum) tweaks of his code.
 Therefore, we will gain benefits of further update from the original project.

 I also made a simulation of Arduino `Serial` on linux `stdio` for easier debugging, and rewritten some of 3D demos.

-All contribution of coding or testing device are welcome.
+All contribution of coding or testing devices are welcome.

 ## Installation